 The free consumer version was removed from app stores when the original project concluded.
 However, Sea Hero Quest has proven to be an invaluable tool for answering further questions in dementia research and other fields.
 The 2021 version of Sea Hero Quest is primarily for scientists to use the app as part of their research into cognition and spatial navigation.
 People invited by researchers to be part of a study, and those that receive a participation code are currently only able to play the game.

+The game is designed to help researchers to understand the mental process of 3D navigation, which is one of the first skills lost in dementia.
 The plot of the game involves a sea journey taken by a son in a quest to recover the memories his father has lost to dementia.
 There are three sections: navigation, shooting flares to test orientation, and chasing creatures.
 Each has been "carefully crafted to be as fun and exciting as it is scientifically valid".

 Sea Hero Quest Research Edition follows the incredible success of the original Sea Hero Quest game.
 Not just a game, but a quest to help scientists fight dementia, Sea Hero Quest has given us new understanding into how we navigate the world.
 And thanks to the data shared by Sea Hero Quest’s millions of users, we can better develop approaches to detect the navigational problems that people with dementia experience and pave the way to swifter diagnosis.

 Visit the Alzheimer's Research UK site for information on the new version of Sea Hero Quest: https://www.alzheimersresearchuk.org/research/for-researchers/resources-and-information/sea-hero-quest/

 What has Sea Hero Quest achieved?
 Visit the Sea Hero Quest and Deutsche Telekom site here: www.seaheroquest.com